benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag05-2.png)

-**R4 - Tag scope:** A tag defined right of an 'O' - cannot be referenced left of its definition.
-Additionally - A tag defined right of an 'O' on a quantifier's branch - cannot be referenced in other branches.
+**R4 - Tag scope:** A tag defined right of an 'O' is evaluated as 'empty' if the 'O' part have no valid assignment.

 **R5 - Tag scope:** A tag defined right of an '↛' - cannot be referenced left of its definition.
 Additionally - A tag defined right of an '↛' on a quantifier's branch - cannot be referenced in other branches.